 The definition of “utility-scale solar” is typically determined by size.
 The Solar Energy Industries Association defines a solar project as “utility-scale” if it has a name-plate capacity of 1 million watts or 1 megawatt (MW).
 However, the National Renewable Energy Laboratory labels a solar project “utility-scale” if it has 5 MW of solar energy capacity.
 Other institutions may go even higher, using a 20 MW solar capacity threshold.

 Think of this capacity as a lightbulb you’d buy for your home that says that it is 60W (watts).
 That’s similar to the “name-plate” label on a solar array–just much much, much bigger.
 This lightbulb (or in our case, solar project) generates thousands of (watt) hours to light up your home or power up your Tesla.

 The definition of utility-scale may vary, but one thing is constant, and that’s the benefits.
 Let’s take a look at what makes utility-scale solar so special.

-It Has More Generating Capacity
+Utility-Scale Solar Has More Generating Capacity

 When it comes to the most “bang for your buck,” utility-scale solar projects provide the most bang for the already cheaper prices.

 Utility-scale solar projects offer you much more flexibility.
-While rooftop solar is oftentimes limited in where it can be placed, larger projects of scale are in optimal locations with the highest amount of guaranteed sun exposure.
-By expanding the size of the project, utility-scale projects also provide the opportunity for battery storage, which means that we will be able to generate electricity rain or shine.
+While rooftop solar is often limited in where it can be placed, larger projects of scale are in optimal locations with the highest amount of guaranteed sun exposure.
+By expanding the size of the project, utility-scale projects also provide the opportunity for battery storage, which means we will be able to generate electricity rain or shine.

 By building more utility-scale solar capacity, we are essentially building the big infrastructure that it takes to replace existing coal and natural gas power plants that are creating more carbon emissions and polluting our planet.